microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 -   **Platform**: GetInstances returns only the instances that the app explicitly registered for potential redirection.
--   **Reunion**: GetInstances returns all running instances of the app.
+-   **Reunion**: GetInstances returns all running instances of the app, including the current instance.
+    There is no guaranteed ordering of instances in the list.
+In the scenario where the user has multiple versions of the same app running, separate lists are maintained for each version.
+In the scenario where there are multiple user sessions active, separate lists are maintained per user also.

 ### Registering Keys